Infrastructure Project Innovation Award (Metro) & Infrastructure Project Innovation Award (Regional)

-- Initiative is innovative, unique or have other outstanding features which sets it apart from common practice among comparable programs
+- Project is original and/or innovative or has other outstanding features which sets it apart from common practice among comparable projects

-- Initiative incorporates sustainable design principles - social, economic, environmental
+- Demonstrates tangible benefits - social, economic, environmental and/or cultural

-- Evidence that the initiative was carried out or came to fruition during the two years preceding the nomination date
+- Evidence that the initiative was carried out or completed during the two years preceding the nomination date

 - Project objectives (please note if these objectives were achieved) (250 words)

 - What is the project’s relevance to the Australian water industry and how is it promoting a sustainable future?
 (250 words)

 - Please upload:

 - Please provide a short promotional blurb about the project, to be used should it be selected as a finalist, to promote the project and to be used at the awards presentation event.
 (50 words)